taylorwood/lein-native-image/README.md

 ## Usage

+See the [examples](https://github.com/taylorwood/lein-native-image/tree/master/examples) directory for apps that can be compiled to native images with GraalVM.

 1. Put `[io.taylorwood/lein-native-image "0.2.0"]` into the `:plugins` vector of your project.clj, or in your Leiningen user profile.

 1. Optionally specify a custom image name, path to GraalVM's `bin` directory or `native-image` path, or `native-image` CLI options in your project.clj: